davidvanstory/SnapClone/tasks/prd-veo-creative-image-messenger.md

 1. **Prompt Optimization**: Should we implement prompt enhancement suggestions to improve generation success rates?
 2. **Storage Costs**: With 24-hour ephemeral content, what's the optimal storage cleanup frequency?
-3. **User Feedback**: Should we collect user ratings on generated images to improve prompt suggestions?
-4. **Offline Experience**: How much functionality should be available when users are offline?
 5. **Group Discovery**: Do we need any mechanism for users to discover and join public groups?
 6. **Image Quality Settings**: Should users have options for generation speed vs. quality trade-offs?
 7. **Notification Strategy**: What notifications should users receive for new AI images in their groups?